 The things you’ll need:

-- A flash drive with more than 2 GB memory
+- A flash drive with more than 2 GB of memory

-- An internet connect (preferably DSL or Cable for faster downloading)
+- An internet connection (preferably DSL or Cable for faster downloading)

 - A pc to download the program

 Step One: Download Ywriter 5 to you PC’s desktop.

 Step Two: Figure out what your PC has named your flash drive.
 In my case, my PC named my flash drive: K: drive.
 You can find this out by clicking on MY COMPUTER.

 Step Three: Once the program is downloaded.
 “Click” Run program